-If formal review of a faculty member for promotion to associate professor has not been initiated by the beginning of the specified year as described above, or if formal tenure review has not been initiated by nine months before the Tenure Decision Date, or if any contractual timeline on promotion or tenure is missed, it is the duty of the faculty member to bring this to the attention of the Provost by written notice.
+If formal review of a faculty member for promotion to associate professor has not been initiated by the beginning of the specified year as described above, or if formal tenure review has not been initiated by nine months before the Tenure Decision Date, it is the duty of the faculty member to bring this to the attention of the Provost by written notice.
 The Provost shall then notify the appropriate school to commence the review procedure.
 There is no such thing as de facto tenure or tenure by default.